-Have you ever forgotten a load of laundry in the washer for a couple days and the laundry smelled terribly of musty mildew?
-I know I’ve totally forgotten about that damp towel at the bottom
+Have you ever forgotten a load of laundry in the washer for a couple of days and the laundry smelled terribly of musty mildew?
+I know I've totally forgotten about that damp towel at the bottom of the hamper.

 Yes, I always have a wholesale-sized jug or two of it in the pantry.
 But, it truly is good for so many things, including getting musty mildew smells out of your laundry.

 How To Get Musty Mildew Smells Out Of Towels And Clothing